Cinnamomum cassia: Origin and types

-Chinese cassia is a close relative to Ceylon cinnamon (C. verum), Saigon cinnamon (C. loureiroi), Indonesian cinnamon (C. burmannii), and Malabar cinnamon (C. citriodorum).
+Chinese cassia is a close relative to Ceylon cinnamon (C. verum), Saigon cinnamon (C. loureiroi), Indonesian cinnamon (C. burmanni), and Malabar cinnamon (C. citriodorum).
 In all five species, the dried bark is used as a spice.
-Chinese cassia's flavor is less delicate than that of Ceylon cinnamon.
+The flavour of Chinese cassia is less delicate than that of Ceylon cinnamon.
 Its bark is thicker, more difficult to crush, and has a rougher texture than that of Ceylon cinnamon.
 Cassia cinnamon is the most popular variety of cinnamon sold and consumed in North America.

 Chinese cassia is produced in both China and Vietnam.
-Until the 1960s, Vietnam was the world's most important producer of Saigon cinnamon, which has a higher oil content, and consequently has a stronger flavor.
+Until the 1960s, Vietnam was the world's most important producer of Saigon cinnamon, which has a higher oil content, and consequently has a stronger flavour.
 Because of the disruption caused by the Vietnam War, however, production of Indonesian cassia in the highlands of the Indonesian island of Sumatra was increased to meet demand.
 Indonesian cassia has the lowest oil content of the three types of cassia, so commands the lowest price.
-Chinese cassia has a sweeter flavor than Indonesian cassia, similar to Saigon cinnamon, but with lower oil content.
+Chinese cassia has a sweeter flavour than Indonesian cassia, similar to Saigon cinnamon, but with lower oil content.

 Uses

 Spice

-Cassia bark (both powdered and in whole or "stick" form) is used as a flavoring agent for confectionery, desserts, pastries, and meat; it is specified in many curry recipes, where Ceylon cinnamon is less suitable.
+Cassia bark (both powdered and in whole or "stick" form) is used as a flavouring agent for confectionery, desserts, pastries, and meat; it is specified in many curry recipes, where Ceylon cinnamon is less suitable.
 Traditionally, the bark is stripped off the tree and dried in the shade.
 After drying, it is thinly sliced for use or ground into a powder.
 Essential oils made from the stripped bark have many uses, such as in health products, food and drinks.
 Cassia is sometimes added to Ceylon cinnamon but is a much thicker, coarser product.
 Cassia is sold as pieces of bark or as neat quills or sticks.
 Cassia sticks can be distinguished from Ceylon cinnamon sticks in this manner: Ceylon cinnamon sticks have many thin layers and can easily be made into powder using a coffee or spice grinder, whereas cassia sticks are extremely hard and are usually made up of one thick layer.

 Cassia buds, although rare, are also occasionally used as a spice.
-They resemble cloves in appearance and have a mild, flowery cinnamon flavor.
+They resemble cloves in appearance and have a mild, flowery cinnamon flavour.
 Cassia buds are primarily used in old-fashioned pickling recipes, marinades, and teas.